The Seasons, Weather and Climate in Mauritius

 Due to the subtropical weather and climate, the cyclonic and rainy season tends to take place from November to April, but full cyclones only actually hit land every five or so years (with February being the month they are most likely), many of them merely passing Mauritius by.
 Don’t let this deter you, as they often only last for a few days and the resorts are well equipped to manage cyclonic weather and many will plan indoor activities and entertainment accordingly.

 The mild winter months tend to be from May to October with cooler temperatures averaging 22ºC on the coast and 19ºC in the central regions.
 July is typically the coldest month of the year, with temperatures of approximately 20ºC-21ºC.
 During the winter months, the winds tend to be strong in the east and southeastern parts of the island, but there is not much rainfall.
-Sunrise is usually at 6:45 am and sunset around 5:45 pm.
+Sunrise is usually at 6:45 am, which makes it perfect to try sunrise activities and sunset around 5:45 pm.

 June and August are some of the best months for surfing and in case you are wondering what to do in Mauritius in winter, the cooler months, in general, are an excellent time to do activities such as hiking, cycling or quad biking.
 Day trips taken in and around the island, to Chamarel and the Seven Coloured Earths or the tea plantations, for example, are also very pleasant during the milder winter months.